 Quarter Horses are a mixture of Arabian, Spanish, and English-bred horses.
 Because their lineage includes a bit of draft horse, they are known as warmbloods (like Morgans and Canadians).
 Although the breed has existed since the 1600s, the American Quarter Horse Registry wasn't established until 1940.
 There are 11 foundation Quarter Horse bloodlines; these 11 families are the ancestors of all Quarter Horses around the world.
 The introduction of Thoroughbred bloodlines has created the leggier “Appendix" and compact reining types within the breed.

-Quarter Horses range in size from about 14.3 HH to 15.3 HH.
+Quarter Horses range in size from about 14.3 hands to 15.3 hands.
 The introduction of Thoroughbred bloodlines has contributed to an increase in height.
 “Appendix” Quarter Horses standing up to 16 HH and more are not unusual now.

 Weights of 1,200 pounds and greater are common in this massively built, sturdy breed, prompting concern in some circles about the skeletal strain of such a weight-to-frame ratio.